 Or couldn’t we just get a CPU that has a very high clock AND lots and lots of Cores?

-That way we could work fast actively AND CPU Render fast?
+That way we could work fast actively AND CPU-Render fast?

-Good thinking, but unfortunately this is not how it works.
+Unfortunately this is not how it works.
 There is always a trade-off between core-clocks and core-counts.

 Meaning, if you want a very high clocking CPU you will only get a few cores and if you want lots of cores, these cores will most certainly be clocked fairly low.